 Please note - this trial is no longer recruiting patients.
 We hope to add results when they are available.

-This pilot (feasibility) study is looking at how treatments affect the quality of life of people with cancer.
+This pilot (feasibility) study is looking at how treatments affect the

 The National Institute for Health and Care Excellence (NICE) consider how a treatment affects quality of life when deciding if it should be available in England and Wales.
 So it is important to have the best information possible.